 Introduction to Irmo, South Carolina

 Irmo, South Carolina, in Richland county, is 12 miles NW of Columbia, South Carolina (center to center) and 79 miles S of Charlotte, North Carolina.
 The town is included in the Columbia metropolitan area.
-As of the year 2000 census, 11,039 people lived in Irmo.

 The Cherokee Indians were the first inhabitants of the area now known as Irmo.
 German and Swiss immigrants settled here in the mid 18th century.
 In spite of the region's rocky red clay, self-sufficient farms were set up in the area.
 The town of Irmo was officially incorporated in 1890.
 The community was named after two railroad men, C.J.
 Iredell and H.C.
 Moseley.
 The town's name is a combination of the first two letters of both men's names.